 Dairy products – It Depends

 Eggs, milk and butter will save you money, but only if you consume the food before expiration.
-Families of four or more don’t need to worry, but if you are single and likely won’t eat everything, you might be better off buying these items when on sale at your local grocery store.
+Families of four or more don’t need to worry, but if you are single and likely won’t eat everything, you are better off buying these items on sale at your local grocery store.

 $4.99 Rotisserie Chicken – Yes, Yes and Yes!